dwov/IoT_temperature_monitor/README.md

 <img src=Images/IMG_3016.jpg width=500>

-Here is my development board and all the little things connected.
+Here is my spaghetti of a development board and all the little things connected.

 # Chosen platform
 Describe your choice of platform.
 If you have tried different platforms it can be good to provide a comparison.